-10. Should high-dose NRT be used with all heavily dependent smokers?
+10. Should high-dose NRT be used with all people who are highly dependent on tobacco?

-Answer: The use of two patches plus fast acting NRT can be considered among smokers of 40 or more cigarettes per day, or those close to that consumption who are more dependent based on the Heaviness of Smoking Index (HSI).
-The use of a second patch can be assessed on a case-by-case basis and with the reassurance that there is almost no likelihood of overdose or adverse effects in more-dependent smokers.
-The general guidance is that a higher nicotine dose (i.e., two patches) + fast-acting NRT product can be considered for smokers:
+Answer: The use of two patches plus faster-acting NRT can be considered among people who smoke 40 or more cigarettes per day, or those close to that consumption who are more dependent based on the Heaviness of Smoking Index (HSI).
+The use of a second patch can be assessed on a case-by-case basis and with the reassurance that there is almost no likelihood of overdose or adverse effects in those who are more dependent on tobacco.
+The general guidance is that a higher dose (i.e. two patches) plus faster-acting NRT product can be considered for people:

-- whose cravings and/or withdrawal symptoms are not being well managed with combination NRT (1 patch + fast acting), or - who did not get adequate relief of withdrawal symptoms from a single nicotine patch dose during a prior attempt.
+- whose cravings and/or withdrawal symptoms are not being well managed with combination NRT (one patch plus faster-acting product), or - who did not get adequate relief of withdrawal symptoms from a single nicotine patch dose during a prior attempt.

-11. Why should Local Stop Smoking Services fund multiple patches for some smokers?
+11. Why should Local Stop Smoking Services fund multiple patches for some people who smoke?

-Answer: We know that one of the most common reasons for not being able to stop smoking completely and/or relapse in the first four weeks of a quit attempt are urges to smoke and the presence of withdrawal symptoms; this is particularly true among more-dependent smokers.
-There is evidence that high-dose NRT may be superior to single-form NRT in managing urges and withdrawal.
-While most smokers will not require a second patch, having flexibility within protocols to offer high-dose combination NRT to clients who are more dependent may serve to increase four-week quit rates in this population of smokers and above all is a safe practice.
+Answer: We know that two of the most common reasons for not being able to stop smoking completely and/or relapse in the first four weeks of a quit attempt are urges to smoke and the presence of withdrawal symptoms; this is particularly true among people who are more dependent on tobacco.^{22,23} There is evidence that high-dose NRT may be superior to single-form NRT in managing urges and withdrawal.
+While most people who smoke will not require a second patch, having flexibility within protocols to offer high-dose combination NRT to clients who are more dependent may serve to increase four-week quit rates in this population and above all is a safe practice.

-12. Can NRT be combined with e-cigarettes (vapes)?
+12. Can NRT be combined with vapes (e-cigarettes)?

-Answer: NRT products can be used with e-cigarettes.
-Both NRT products and e-cigarettes deliver nicotine to smokers and can be combined.
-There is limited research examining the efficacy of combining nicotine patches with e-cigarettes.
-However, the rationale for combining nicotine patches with nicotine containing e-cigarettes is that it offers the same benefits as fast-acting NRT (i.e., relief of 'breakthrough cravings').
-The more rapid delivery offered by vapes may appeal to and/or benefit smokers alongside the steady state nicotine delivered by the NRT patch.
+Answer: Both NRT products and vapes deliver nicotine and can be combined.
+There is limited research examining the efficacy of combining nicotine patches with vapes.
+However, the rationale for combining nicotine patches with nicotine vapes is that they offer the same benefits as faster-acting NRT (i.e. relief of 'breakthrough cravings').
+The more rapid delivery offered by vapes may appeal to and/or benefit people who smoke alongside the slower delivery of nicotine provided by the NRT patch.

-Evidence: Available data collected from English stop smoking services in 2019 - 2020 found a vaping product was used in 5.2% of quit attempts either alone, concurrently, or consecutively in combination with licensed medication.
-Quit rates with a vaping product and licensed medication concurrently (60.0%), a vaping product alone (59.7%) and varenicline alone (59.4%) were similar.
-The highest quit rates were found when a licensed medicine and a vaping product were used consecutively (74.1%).
+Evidence: Available data collected from English Stop Smoking Services in 2019 - 2020 found a vaping product was used in 5.2% of quit attempts either alone, concurrently, or consecutively in combination with licensed medication.24 Quit rates with a vaping product and licensed medication concurrently (60.0%), a vaping product alone (59.7%) and varenicline alone (59.4%) were similar.
+The highest quit rates were found when a licensed medicine and a vaping product were used consecutively (74.1%).24

-13. Can NRT be combined with varenicline (Champix)?
+13. Can NRT be combined with varenicline?